ultimate271/notes/book/agnostic/firstdraft.md

-through the means of someone elses work, but really it's the work of your own consciousness which is generating the experience of reading these words, and it is doing so in such a way so that you think that you are reading someone elses words, but really it creating that someone else (me) and the words that I have said simply as a presupposition to the experience of reading these words.
+through the means of someone elses work, but really it's the work of your own consciousness which is generating the experience of reading these words, and it is doing so in such a way so that you think that you are reading someone elses words, but really it creating that someone else, some author, and the words that I have said simply as a presupposition to the experience of reading these words.
+What a strange notion indeed.

 And another thing I want to say is that there is a distinction between the proposition I am making here and the brain in the vat experiment.
 The brain in